Financial Peace Military Edition to

 Financial Peace University and is aimed at Soldiers and other military

-non-military personnel as well.
+for non-military personnel as well.

 Among the topics covered in the course are saving techniques, debt